The small red fruit is delightful in taste, but many do not know the many health benefits of cherry.

 - Vitamin C

-The presence of these antioxidant properties allows cherries to protect our bodies from diseases such as type 2 diabetes, heart disease, and cancer (4).
+These antioxidant properties allow cherries to protect our bodies from diseases such as type 2 diabetes, heart disease, and cancer (4).

 You will be amazed by how many compounds a small cherry carries.
-Sweet cherries have melatonin present in them, which rightly adds to the list of benefits of cherry.
+Sweet cherries have melatonin present, which rightly adds to the list of benefits of cherries.

-Along with melatonin, serotonin and tryptophan are also present in sweet cherries, which helps in increasing sleep quality (5).
+Along with melatonin, serotonin and tryptophan are also present in sweet cherries, which helps increase sleep quality (5).

 A gout is a form of arthritis caused by an extreme build-up of uric acid.
 The excessive amount of uric acid results in pain in joints, specifically the toe.